All Faiths Cemetery: History

+Management issues

 Beginning in 2014, local news media ran stories questioning why some sections of the cemetery were in disrepair.
 One article described "Toppled monuments, sunken gravestones and shattered mausoleum windows..."
 The chairman of the cemetery's board of directors attributed such conditions to a lack of funds and state law restricting use of perpetual-care funds for upkeep of graves where the owners had not paid for such care.

-Alleged management issues

 On September 3, 2019, New York Attorney General Letitia James filed suit against the directors and officers of the cemetery, alleging that they had "exploited their positions at the Cemetery to draw fees, salaries, and loans from the Cemetery's charitable assets while ignoring their basic fiduciary obligation to manage the assets under their control for the benefit of the Cemetery and its property."
 The lawsuit followed investigations arising from an audit by the New York State Division of Cemeteries in 2014.
-As of February 2022, the case was still making its way through the legal process.
+In 2024, James announced that she had recovered $1.6M from two of the directors.